 Continue up the mountain road and you’ll find yourself in Ronda – one of southern Spain’s most stunning white towns with its plunging river gorge, typical Andalucian architecture and monuments such as the Arab Baths and one of the oldest bullrings in Spain.
 Be sure to try some of the local Ronda wine at the excellent restaurants and tapas bars in the town or visit one of the vineyards.

 A UNESCO protected national park including mountains, caves, Ibex, eagles and lots of flora and fauna is right on the doorstep of La Madroñal.
 Often between January and March the peaks of the mountains are capped with snow hence its name Sierra de los Nieves – ‘snow’.
 For outdoors enthusiasts keen hikers like to conquer the Pico Torrecilla at 1919m and for those who like to explore down rather than up there’s good caving like the GESM which goes 1101m in depth.
 There’s also great cycling routes for those wanting a challenge, all rewarding with incredible views.

 The vibrant city of Malaga is also just a short drive away with plenty of things to do and see including the Moorish fortress, Baroque cathedral and art museums including the Picasso Museum.
 Leave some time for shopping – don’t miss the local produce at the Atarazanas market – and go then for a leisurely lunch at one of the many fine restaurants in the old quarter and on Muelle Uno in the port where you’ll find Juan Carlos García’s Michelin-starred restaurant.

-For places to stay in and around El Madronal please take a look at our collection below, or contact us today for an availability check and quotation.
+For more places to stay in and around El Madroñal contact us today for an availability check and quotation.